tomarraj008/NeurIPS2018Notes/README.md

             - Bootstrap learning through text: transfer from one episode (game 1) to another (game 2) in language.
                 - State + Description → Embedding.
                 - Differentiable Value Iteration.
 Parameter Learning via loss minimization (Bellman).
             - Ground the semantics of text to *t*he dynamics of the world/environment.
 NOT to the policy.
-Can complement other grounding approaches!
+Can complement other grounding approaches.
                 - Incorporating the text already helps.
 Text + the model-based value iteration network works much much better.
         - What does grounding text to dynamics have to do with text-based games?
             - Generally applicable to many environments